-The console's Network Editor consists of a set of screens for:
+The console's Network Editor consists of a set of screens for :

-- Configuration of modular Hydra I/O boxes - Offline editing of Hydra I/O and Audio Network - Status representation of all devices on the network - Utility for forcing ownership to be dropped
+- Configuration of modular Hydra I/O boxes

+- Offline editing of Hydra I/O and Audio Network

+- Status representation of all devices

+on the network

+- Utility for forcing ownership to be dropped

-The Network Editor can be run independently of the Front End (console application), allowing the modular Hydra I/O boxes and audio network to be configured offline.
-During this time, any operations which require a console are disabled.
+The Network Editor can be run independently of the console via the Offline Editor.
+This allows the modular Hydra I/O boxes and audio network to be configured off-line.
+Any operations which require a console however are disabled.